macmillanpublishers/RSuite_Word-template/README.md

 3. First, for each selected document/project, backups  will be exported for all current vba components, to a default folder appended with suffix '\_BACKUP\_'.
 Then
-  The Import feature uses the same paths as detailed in #3 under 'Export Modules', above.
+  The Import feature uses the same paths as detailed in 'Setting Export Locations', above.

-###### * Notes on the custom ribbon
+### Notes on the custom ribbon
 The custom ribbon is implemented via custom ribbon xml, stored as part of the document... it is not accessible via the MS VBA IDE (though there are other ui tools to build custom ribbons).
-No straightforward way to auto-export/import this xml presents itself, but the xml itself is separately maintained in the "*custom_ui*" directory.
+No straightforward way to auto-export/import this xml presents itself, but the xml itself is separately maintained in the "*custom_ui*" directory, as well as in the binary.

 ###### * Notes for future development
 - Integration tests for macros, unittests.